CharlieDigital/dn7-source-generators/README.md

 Aside from the release of LINQ and `System.Linq.Expressions` to support it, source generators are one of the key .NET platform meta-features.

-In this exercise, we'll explore source generators in the context of building a data access layer that allows us to dramatically reduce some of the more tedious, boiler-plate work of building a data access layer.
+In this exercise, we'll explore source generators in the context of building a data access layer that allows us to dramatically reduce some of the more tedious, boiler-plate involved.

 ## Problem Outline